ds-fau-ck/Near-Real-Time-AirBnB-Data-Pipeline-with-CDC-Implementation-on-Azure/README.md

 ### 4. **Pipeline 1: Customer Data Processing**

 This **Azure Data Factory (ADF)** pipeline runs every two hours to:
-- Retrieve customer files from ADLS.
+- Read customer files from ADLS.
-- Copy the data to a **Synapse table** for further processing.
+- Archive processed files in the archieved folder.
-- Archive processed files.
+- Read the data  from CosmosDB for further processing.
 - Perform **upsert** operations on customer data.
 - Transform the data into a **Booking Fact Table**.
 - Create a **Materialized View** using a stored procedure in Synapse for reporting and analysis.